What is CM/ECF?

 Q: I have checked all my e-mail configuration options within CM/ECF and I am still not receiving my NEF's (Notices of Electronic Filing).
 Why am I not receiving my NEFís?

 A: The Internet IP address for e-mail notifications has changed.
-If you experience any difficulty in receiving e-mail (Notices of Electronic Filing) from the CM/ECF system, please make sure you ISP, e-mail provider of you IT department has listed the following IP addresses for e-mail delivery.
+If you experience any difficulty in receiving e-mail (Notices of Electronic Filing) from the CM/ECF system, please make sure your ISP, e-mail provider or your IT department has listed the following IP addresses for e-mail delivery.

 Gateway Name Address 1 Address 2